purothemes/customizer-library/README.md

 ## Fonts

-The Customizer Library has a helper functions to output font stacks and load inline fonts.
+The Customizer Library has a helper function to output font stacks and load inline fonts.
 This code was also developed by [The Theme Foundry](https://thethemefoundry.com/) for use in [Make](https://thethemefoundry.com/wordpress-themes/make/).
 You can see an example of font enqueing in "inc/mods.php":

 ~~~php
 function demo_fonts() {